 , ndisrd.cat

-Using Visual Studio resource editor, you can edit project version resource and add your company product name and copyright information.
+With the use of the Visual Studio resource editor, you can further customize the project version resource.
+You can add your company name, product name, and copyright information to this section for additional personalization.

 ndisrdlwf